ibm-cloud-docs/activity-tracker/service_keys.md

 For more information, see [service roles](/docs/activity-tracker?topic=activity-tracker-iam#service).

-You can only delete a service Key through the logging web UI.
+You can only delete a service Key through the auditing web UI.
 {: important}

 Complete the following steps to delete a service key: